6 Best Mattresses for Stomach Sleepers in 2026

 For this review, we personally tested 30 mattresses identified through our research to offer pain relief.
 Each mattress was put through a rigorous testing process by older adults with pain to ensure we have real-world data about how they perform.

-We considered these important factors when testing the best mattresses for back sleepers:
+We considered these important factors when testing the best mattresses for stomach sleepers:

 Pain relief